noriega15/free-pet-poetry-optimized/content/blog/forever-in-our-hearts/index.md

 Though they're gone, they're still an integral part of this place.

-Through the years, their love we'll forever carry,
+<br>Through the years, their love we'll forever carry,

 In our thoughts and dreams, their spirits won't vary.